jackie-yan/magento-mysql-docker/README.md

 Git clone and cd into it

-Please copy magento file and magento-sample-data-1.9.0.0 into this dir.
+Please copy magento files and magento-sample-data-1.9.0.0 into this dir.

-eg:
---magento
---magento-sample-data-1.9.0.0/magento_sample_data_for_1.9.0.0.sql
+magento/
+magento-sample-data-1.9.0.0/magento_sample_data_for_1.9.0.0.sql

 docker build -t=jackie/docker-magento-mysql .